 Men's Health Web Platform

-A platform for a men's health publication that addresses the challenge of aligning editorial strategy with audience needs.
-It combines a high-performance public site with a lightweight analytics system, providing editors with actionable insights on content gaps and topical balance, moving beyond simple traffic metrics to guide strategic planning.
+A web platform for a men's health publication focused on aligning editorial strategy with audience needs.
+It pairs a fast public site with a lightweight analytics pipeline that helps editors spot content gaps and topical imbalances beyond page-view metrics.

 Developed in collaboration with

-The challenge for a modern publication is twofold: delivering a fast, reliable experience to readers, and providing the editorial team with insights that go beyond simple page views.
-Editorial intuition is valuable, but it can be difficult to see the broader content landscape—to know if certain topics are being neglected or if related articles are effectively linked.
+The challenge for a modern publication is twofold: deliver a fast, reliable experience to readers, and give the editorial team feedback that goes beyond page views.
+Editorial intuition matters, but it is hard to see the broader catalog: which topics are neglected, and whether related articles are well linked.

 This project addresses that gap by pairing a performance-first public site with a lightweight analytics pipeline designed for editors, not data scientists.
 The public-facing site, built with Next.js , is optimized for speed and reliability.
 Behind the scenes, a separate system provides the editorial team with simple, actionable signals about their work.